 By learning to read price action context, you’ll have a better grasp at finding key support and resistance levels where there is a lot of order flow around that level.
 You’ll also be better able to spot with trend environments, which are much more favorable for breakout trade setups.
 This is because there is a greater amount of order flow in your favor to support your trade.

-To recap, trading breakouts can be a highly profitable trading strategy when you learn to identify A+ breakout setups.
+To recap, trading forex breakout patterns can be a highly profitable trading strategy when you learn to identify A+ breakout setups.
 There are two classifications of breakouts, which are a) the momentum breakout setup, and b) the breakout pullback setup.

 There are also key breakout patterns you can spot in the price action which will help you find higher probability breakout trades.